samgozman/validity.red/deploy/README.md

 ## Deploy services

-Will be handled by CI/CD pipeline in GitHub Actions via webhooks.
+Will be handled by CI/CD pipeline in GitHub Actions.
 But you can do it manually - just don't forget to set environment variables in 'deploy' directory (as described in the `.sample` files).

+To-do list for github deployment:

+- Create ENV variables in github Secrets section
+- Run publish.yml workflow to create docker images
+- Run deploy_services.yml workflow to deploy services
+- Run deploy_spa.yml to build and deploy SPA